How To Evaluate The Worth Of An eCommerce Business

 This metric is used to compare the company’s profits to other companies in the industry and to track the company's performance over time.
 In addition, it’s used to evaluate a company’s potential for growth—it’s a good metric to use when considering investments in the company.

-While both metrics are useful for assessing a company’s financial performance, SDE is the more useful of the two for determining the actual amount of cash a business has in its accounts.
+While both metrics are useful for assessing a company’s financial performance, SDE is the more useful for determining the actual amount of cash a business has in its accounts.
 EBITDA is better for comparing the company’s performance to industry standards and evaluating its growth potential.

 Both metrics should be considered when evaluating a company’s financial performance.